-According to A-21, direct costs are those costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
-Identification with the sponsored work rather than the nature of the goods and services involved is a determining factor in distinguishing direct from indirect (F&A) costs of sponsored agreements.
-Examples of costs charged directly to a sponsored are:
+According to 2 CFR §200.413, direct costs are those costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.

 - compensation of employees for performance of services under the sponsored agreement including related benefit costs;